exonum/exonum-doc/src/advanced/services/anchoring.md

 	  }
 	}

-- **hash**: the hash of Exonum transaction, where the specified validator publicized this LECT
+- **hash**: the hash of Exonum transaction, where the specified validator published this LECT
 - **content**: the LECT in the same format as in `actual_lect` API
 - **content/payload/blockhash**: the hash of the anchored Exonum block
 - **content/payload/block_height**: the height of the anchored Exonum block